-Through advocacy, training, and technical assistance, North Carolina Victim Assistance Network supports the rights and well-being of surviving loved ones of homicide victims and others harmed by violent crime in North Carolina.
+We support the rights and well-being of surviving loved ones of homicide victims and others harmed by violent crime in North Carolina.

 In everything we do for those we serve, we will conduct ourselves with fairness, dignity, and compassion.

-The NC Victim Assistance Network (NCVAN) is a 501 (c)(3) non-profit that advocates for victims of violent crime, especially surviving family members of homicide victims.
-This means that we:
+The North Carolina Victim Assistance Network (NCVAN) is a 501 (c)(3) non-profit organization that advocates for victims of violent crime, especially surviving family members of homicide victims.

-Help victims understand the investigative/criminal process.
+Help victims understand the investigative/criminal legal process.

 Refer victims to specialized trauma-informed counseling services.

 Provide peer support through our Homicide Support Groups.

 Help victims navigate other systems/processes such as crime victim compensation, estate probate, funeral service, and insurance, to name a few.